Germany: More day trips and more frequent usage of EuroVelo routes

 A glance at the data shows that people choose their bicycle especially for recreational and leisure purposes.
 It has proven to be the ideal solution for many to travel in a safe and healthy way, as it allows people to maintain distance while also being a boost for physical and mental health.
 Furthermore, the results indicate that more people went on a cycling holiday for the first time and that more chose to travel within their country, with many planning to do so again in 2021.
 Besides the promising numbers seen on these reports, many other European countries also experienced a cycling boom as a result of the pandemic and are continuing to enjoy a rising trend in cycling.
 As reported by ECF, data by Cycling Scotland has shown a 47% increase in cycling in Scotland from March 2020 to March 2021 compared to the previous year.
 Likewise in Austria, more people went cycling in 2020 for leisure and recreational purposes especially.
 Although, the results indicating the increase in cycling are positive, the crisis should also be seen as an opportunity for the tourism sector to reset some of its practices and to focus on a more sustainable future that promotes cycle tourism and leisure cycling.
 This can be done through including more provisions for cycling within the Post-Pandemic Recovery Plans.

 Note that the data collection has been carried out differently from source to source and therefore cannot be compared.
-When reading the article is important to keep in mind that lockdowns and restrictions on mobility were in place during the first and last months of 2021, which affected behavior in travelling and commuting
+When reading the article it is important to keep in mind that lockdowns and restrictions on mobility were in place during the first and last months of 2020, which affected behavior in travelling and commuting.

 Author: Antonia Tornow